 We also held a “My Kitchen Rules” healthy cooking competition with the dietitian from Boab Health.
 Diet-related health issues, particularly diabetes leading to kidney failure and dialysis, is also a significant health concern in the community.

 Going to Derby Pool in the afternoon was always very popular with community members, as temperatures were in the high 30’s most days and even hotter because of the humidity.
-At the pool cooling down and engaging in fun physical activity appeared to assist community members and volunteers alike to feel more well.
+At the pool cooling down and engaging in fun physical activity appeared to help community members and volunteers alike to feel better.

 The itinerary for the program during the dry season (April/May to September) is slightly different, with “back to country” camping trips.
 These give the opportunity for Mowanjum families to return and reconnect with their traditional lands and share cultural stories with the next generations.
 It’s also a week distanced from any pressures relating to drugs or alcohol.

 Through such activities, there are opportunities to have informal conversations with the kids and their families to address subjects impacting them such as family violence, substance use and school attendance – and supporting families to identify and link in with the supports available to them.

 It is a privilege to be connected with Mowanjum Community.
 We are so fortunate that the community has, over time, built a trusting relationship with The Boab Network.
 I feel incredibly fortunate to have been supported in this opportunity through Therapy Focus’ volunteer leave to continue my connection with Mowanjum Aboriginal Community.

 Therapy Focus supports volunteering as an opportunity for staff to gain an understanding of how national and international organisations make a difference, and to provide these organisations with unpaid assistance across a range of diverse activities.
 To learn more about the benefits of careers at Therapy Focus, visit our careers page.